 Fredericton has a supportive business community that invests in helping newcomers and permanent residents find careers.
 To search for potential job opportunities that match your skills and experience you can check out:

 It’s important to consider where you want to live in the city and what amenities you want to be close to.
 Choosing where to live is a big decision.
-So before you choose a neighbourhood, assess what’s important to you.
-For example, consider what school you want your children to attend, and how close you want to be to work, hospitals, clinics, child care, and stores.
-And, if you don’t have a car, find out about access to public transit.
-It’s also important to consider the cost and availability of transit.
+Before choosing a neighbourhood, assess what’s important to you.
+For example, do you want to be close to schools, work, hospitals, shopping, etc?

 Is Housing Expensive in Fredericton, New Brunswick?